 The long-term expected rate of return on TRS and PSERS pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-TRS PSERS Long-term

-Target Target expected real

-Asset Class allocation allocation rate of return
+Asset class TRS Target allocation PSERS Target allocation Long-term expected real rate of return

 Fixed income 30.00% 30.00% (0.10)%

 Domestic large stocks 51.00% 46.20% 8.90%

 Domestic small stocks 1.50% 1.30% 13.20%

 International developed market stocks 12.40% 12.40% 8.90%

-Internantional emerging market stocks 5.10% 5.10% 10.90%
+International emerging market stocks 5.10% 5.10% 10.90%

 Alternative 5.00% 12.00%

 Total 100.00% 100.00%

-\ Rates shown are net of the 2.75% assumed rate of inflation with the exception of TRS, which assumed a rate of 2.50% rate of inflation.
+^{} Rates shown are net of the 2.75% assumed rate of inflation with the exception of TRS, which assumed a rate of 2.50% rate of inflation.